dchalhub/Zotero-AutoRefresh-Addon/README.md

 - If confirmed, the addon will delete the PDF attachments of the selected items.
 - Note that this action only deletes the PDF attachments and does not remove the items themselves.

+## Why an item did not get updated (❌)?

+If you encounter cases where an item did not get updated and an AutoRefresh tag of ❌ (failure) was inserted in the 'Archive' field, there are a few possible reasons:

+1. **Invalid or missing DOI/ISBN**: The item may have an invalid or missing DOI/ISBN, which prevents the addon from retrieving the updated information.
+Double-check the DOI/ISBN of the item and ensure it is accurate and valid.

+2. **Unavailable or unrecognized identifier**: The addon relies on the DOI/ISBN to fetch updated information from external sources.
+If the DOI/ISBN is not recognized or the external source does not have updated information for that specific item, the addon cannot update it.

+3. **Connection or service issues**: The addon requires a stable internet connection to fetch updated information.
+If there are connectivity issues or the external service used by the addon is experiencing downtime or interruptions, it may result in failed updates.
+Verify your internet connection and try updating the item again later.

+4. **Item type limitations**: The addon works with specific item types.
+As of now, only journal articles, books and conference papers are supported.
+If the item type is not supported the update process will fail.
+Ensure that the item type is supported by the addon and consider checking for updates or improvements to the addon in the future.

+If an item did not get updated and you believe it should have, consider checking the above factors to troubleshoot the issue.
+If the problem persists or you encounter any other difficulties, please refer to the Support section on the addon's GitHub repository.

 ## Important Notes

 - The "AutoRefresh" addon is specifically designed for Zotero and works within the Zotero interface.